Finding a tenant

 In Scotland, there are very strict controls on what a tenant can and can’t be charged for by a landlord or letting agent.

 The only payments landlords and letting agents can legally require a tenant to make are the rent and a refundable deposit.
 These charges are also subject to restrictions.
-For example, rents can only be increased once a year and following a three-month notice period, while deposits can’t be more than two months’ rent and must be lodged with a government approved tenancy deposit scheme.
+For example, rents can only be increased once a year and following a three-month notice period, while deposits can’t be more than two months’ rent and must be lodged with a Government-approved tenancy deposit scheme.

 It’s a criminal offence to charge a tenant an illegal premium.
-These illegal charges include administration fees, holding fees and for credit checks.
-If a tenant is charged for an illegal premium, the landlord or letting agent must repay the tenant and could also face a fine of up to £5,000.
+These illegal charges include administration fees, holding fees and fees for credit checks.
+If a tenant is charged for an illegal premium, the landlord or letting agent must repay the tenant and could also face a fine of up to £1,000.